 Summer and fall are the best time to visit the Dolomites for hiking.
 The trail is inaccessible during the winter due to snow.

 The hike begins from Passo Tre Croci.
 There is a parking area at the top of the pass.
 From the parking area, there is a mountain access road (service road) that connects to trail 213 to begin the hike.

 Stay in the mountain village of Cortina d’Ampezzo for excellent access to the Dolomites.
-Budget hotels start around €50.
+Budget hotels start at €50.
 For an adorable bed and breakfast just outside of town with incredible mountain views, we highly recommend Rifugio Ospitale.
-It is one of the oldest restaurants in Europe and adorable rooms for €100.
+It is one of the oldest restaurants in Europe and cozy rooms for €100.

 Our Hike: 9.5 miles / 15.3 kilometers return

 Elevation Gain: 2,664 feet / 812 meters gain

 Time: 5 hours 34 minutes

 The hike starts in the forest where a walking path leads to trail 213.
 Continue on the trail until shortly after above the tree line where trail 213 intersects with trail 216.
 Turn left on trail 216 to continue towards Sorapis.
 After this point the trail ascends above the tree line, opening views to the surroundings.

 Following a short section where the trail is flat, the trail ascends up a very steep gulch.
 The ground is loose rock, causing feet to often slip out.
 This is the steepest section of the hike.
 Zigzag to the top of the gulch, at which point you are at the highest elevation of the hike.